Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Experimental Results

 \subsection{1D Experiments}

-Our 1D environments provide empirical proof that PaiDEs can accurately measure epistemic uncertainty. \autoref{fig:1d_envs} depicts that both KL and Bhatt are proficient at estimating the epistemic uncertainty as each method shows an increase in epistemic uncertainty around 2 and -2 on the \textit{hetero} setting.
+Our 1D environments provide empirical proof that PairEpEsts can accurately measure epistemic uncertainty. \autoref{fig:1d_envs} depicts that both PairEpEsts are proficient at estimating the epistemic uncertainty as each method shows an increase in epistemic uncertainty around 2 and -2 on the \textit{hetero} setting.
 This can be seen from the blue and orange lines with both estimators performing similarly.

-A similar pattern can be seen for the \textit{bimodal} setting in \autoref{fig:1d_envs}, which shows that both Bhatt and KL can accurately capture epistemic uncertainty.
+A similar pattern can be seen for the \textit{bimodal} setting in \autoref{fig:1d_envs}, which shows that both PairEpEsts can accurately capture epistemic uncertainty.
 Each estimator shows the pattern of increasing epistemic uncertainty where the data is more scarce.
 Both examples show accurate epistemic uncertainty estimation with no loss in aleatoric uncertainty representation, as demonstrated in the right graphs in \autoref{fig:1d_envs}: the brown dots closely match the cyan dots.
 Note that for visual clarity, the epistemic uncertainty has been scaled to 0-1, while ensuring that the relative properties of the estimators are preserved.
-Further discussion on over- and underestimation is provided in \autoref{adx:more_results}.
+Further discussion on over- and underestimation is provided in \autoref{sec:limitations}.
+While simple count-based heuristics may suffice in toy 1D settings like \autoref{fig:1d_envs}, they fail to scale to higher-dimensional spaces where data is sparse and frequency statistics are uninformative.
+Moreover, they cannot exploit learned representations of the model, which are essential for structured, high-dimensional control tasks such as Hopper, Ant, and Humanoid.
+For these reasons, principled estimators such as PairEpEsts are required in realistic settings.